petorre/processwatch/README.md

 ./build.sh
 ```

-Publish to Docker Hub with
+Set environment variable IMAGEREPOUSER to your Docker Hub username, and publish to Docker Hub with

 ```
+export IMAGEREPOUSER=yourdockerhubusername
 ./push.sh
 ```

+or do similar for another container image repository.

+In [run.sh](./run.sh) update image name to point to where you pushed it.

 ## Run